ntop/ntopng/doc/src/plugins/custom_pages.rst

   dofile(dirs.installdir .. "/scripts/lua/inc/footer.lua")

 Once the plugin is loaded, ntopng will make the above page available through its web server.
-The URL for a given custom page can be obtained by using the `plugins_utils.getUrl(script)` Lua function.
+The URL for a given custom page can be obtained by using the `plugins_utils.getMonitorUrl(script)` Lua function.

 .. _`example plugin`: https://github.com/ntop/ntopng/tree/dev/scripts/plugins/example/web_gui